projectitse305/Group-Project/Announcing.md

 Announcement:
-We think it's crucial to have succinct yet impactful language on the homepage of our online library management system (LibroX) that includes crucial keywords.
+We think it's crucial to have succinct yet impactful language on the homepage of our online library management system (Hotelify) that includes crucial keywords.
 This will be a crucial component of the system's architecture, and as it is a project for a university course, we won't be able to announce it publicly.

 Example:
 Announcement: Introducing Our Open-Source Hotel Management App!